odCat/gtypist/lessons/ktdvorak_abcd.typ

 I:(3)
 D:According to Pravda, Vladivostok was a quiet village in its Soviet days.
  :This unique, opaque liquor does not quench your thirst, it makes you queasy.
- :David's vivid imagination and his inquisitive and inventive mind suggest a high IQ.
- :If Iraq was equipped to invade and conquer Tel Aviv, the U.S. may have quashed that pervasively.
+ :David's vivid imagination and his inquisitive and inventive mind suggest a high :If Iraq was equipped to invade and conquer Tel Aviv, the U.S. may have quashed *:LESSON25_D4
-*:LESSON25_D4
 I:(4)
-D:We've never quantitatively proven that a quaver is equivalent to a quiver, only qualitatively.
- :This revolutionary cardiovascular technique is representative of the productivity here in Charlottesville.
- :Javier said assertively over the tranquil sounds of Vivaldi, :as he looked over the picturesque headquarters of the Vancouver Civic Center.
+D:We've never quantitatively proven that a quaver is equivalent to a quiver, only :This revolutionary cardiovascular technique is representative of the :"I've never had such quality hors d'oeuvres," Javier said assertively over the :as he looked over the picturesque headquarters of the Vancouver Civic Center.
 *:LESSON25_D5
 I:(5)
-D:Nirvana's inequivalent sequel to their provocative release, Nevermind, is inconclusive.
- :Nevertheless, this quirky yet vivacious trio has evoked a progressive sound that very well may give you a new perspective on irreverence.
+D:Nirvana's inequivalent sequel to their provocative release, Nevermind, is :Nevertheless, this quirky yet vivacious trio has evoked a progressive sound G:E_LESSON25
-G:E_LESSON25

 *:S_LESSON26